Shotbow/fudawiki-files/hanafuda/games/bakabana.md

 title: Bakabana
 description: A 4-player fishing games from Oita Prefecture with asymmetric gameplay
 published: true
-date: 2021-03-30T07:08:42.628Z
+date: 2021-04-08T20:23:57.454Z
 tags: fishing games, hanafuda games
 editor: markdown
 dateCreated: 2021-03-28T20:59:37.442Z
 ---

 **Bakabana** (or possibly pronounced bakahana) is a 4-player game attested in the Oita Prefecture of Japan.
-Its basic gameplay is similar to that of other [Hana Awase](/en/hanafuda/games/hana-awase) type games, but it uses unique point values for the cards, and most notably features a different play style for one of the participants each round.
+Its basic gameplay is similar to that of other [Hana Awase](/en/hanafuda/games/hana-awase) type games, but it uses unique point values for the cards, and most notably features a different play style for a rotating participant each round.
 # Setup
 Choose the first dealer as the group sees fit.
 For subsequent rounds, the role of dealer passes counterclockwise.
 ## The Deal
 After shuffling, the dealer (referred to as *oya*, "parent" in Japanese) for the round passes 9 cards face-up to the field, 6 cards face-down to themselves and to the two players to their right (known as the two "children"), and just 3 cards face-down to the final player, who is known as "Kan."

 If 3 cards of any given suit were dealt to the field, they are stacked together to signify that they will all be captured whenever the fourth is played.
 ## Lucky Hands